Tribal Group Plc Modern Slavery Statement

 Introduction

-As a leading global provider of education software and services Tribal is committed to the highest standards of professionalism, transparent and ethical behaviour, and integrity throughout its entire business and contributing to the wellbeing of communities around the world.
+As a leading global provider of education software and services Tribal is committed to the highest standards of professionalism, transparent and ethical behaviour, and integrity, throughout its entire business and contributing to the wellbeing of communities around the world.
 We have a zero-tolerance approach to human rights abuses.
 We take seriously our responsibility in the protection of fundamental human rights and the elimination of modern slavery by ensuring that slavery, human trafficking and child labour has no place anywhere in our business, including our supply chains.
 We promote a safe, diverse, and enjoyable workplace that fosters equal opportunities for all.
-Our Dignity at Work and Ethics Policies underpin our entire business, including our dealings with third parties to ensure we build appropriate and inclusive relationships.
+Our Dignity at Work and Ethics Policies underpin our entire business, including our dealings with third parties, to ensure we build appropriate and inclusive relationships.
 We expect any third parties with whom we do business as part of our supply chain to adhere to the same transparent and ethical behaviours.

-This is Tribal Group plc’s (“Tribal”) Modern Slavery Statement for the financial year ended 31 December 2022 and is current as of [02 August] 2023.
+This is Tribal Group plc’s (“Tribal”) Modern Slavery Statement for the financial year ended 31 December 2023 and is current as of 04/09/2024.

 Our Business and Organisational Structure

 Tribal provides a wide range of products and services that support the delivery of education services around the world, including the development and implementation of software, supporting adult learning and careers development, and providing schools inspections and improvement services.
-As a world class company, our mission is to empower the world of education.
+As a world-class company, our mission is to empower the world of education.
 Our customers value and benefit from our expertise, software, and services to assist with student enrolment, assessment and reporting obligations.
 These core functions underpin student success.

 Tribal's business model is principally the development, licence, implementation, hosting and support of its own software products.
 It also conducts quality assurance audits of educational institutions, undertakes surveys and research of educational institutions, and produces benchmark reports based on its industry knowledge and expertise.